FixedEffects/FixedEffectModels.jl/README.md

 3. With the option `save = true`, estimates for the high dimensional fixed effects are obtained after regressing the residuals of the full model minus the residuals of the partialed out models on `D`

 ## Parallel / multi-threading
 The package has support for [parallel computing](https://docs.julialang.org/en/latest/manual/parallel-computing/) and [multi-threading](https://docs.julialang.org/en/latest/base/multi-threading/).
 In this case, each regressor is demeaned in a different processor/thread.
-It only allows for a modest speedup (between 10% and 60%) since the demeaning operation is mostly [memory bound](https://stackoverflow.com/questions/11998681/how-much-does-parallelization-help-the-performance-if-the-program-is-memory-boun)
+It only allows for a modest speedup (between 10% and 60%) since the demeaning operation is mostly memory bound.

 1. For [parallel computing](https://docs.julialang.org/en/latest/manual/parallel-computing/), the syntax is as follow:
 	```julia